python/mypy/mypyc/doc/native_classes.rst

 -----------

 Most metaclasses aren't supported with native classes, since their behavior is too dynamic.
-You can use these metaclasses:
+You can use these metaclasses, however:

 * ``abc.ABCMeta``
 * ``typing.GenericMeta`` (used by ``typing.Generic``)